openSUSE/obs-landing/_posts/deployments/2021-05-07-post-mortem.md

 ## Detection

-We got errors about the database problems our errors tracker.
+We got errors about the database problems on our errors tracker.

 ## Action Items